b-charles/pigs/ioc/README.md

     ioc.Put(&DemoComponent{})
 }
 ```
 Calling the function with `nil` as input will do nothing.
 Recording a component doesn't inject it (not yet).
 It is only recorded as a not yet initialized component.
-Signatures can be defined with one or several little weird functions.
+Signature interfaces can be defined as input argument types of one or several empty functions.
 For example, `func(FirstInterface, SecondInterface) {}` defines two signatures `FirstInterface` and  `SecondInterface`.
-Signatures can be defined in the `ioc.Put` function:
+Signatures can be provided in the `ioc.Put` function:
 ```go
 type DemoComponent struct { ... }